positron48/universal-ai-bot/README.md

 2. Bot sends a typing indicator
 3. Bot forwards the message to the AI provider with the configured system prompt
 4. AI provider processes the request and returns a response
+5. Bot converts Markdown formatting to Telegram format
-5. Bot sends the AI response back to the user
+6. Bot sends the formatted AI response back to the user

 ## Supported AI Providers